SAXOPHONIST/VOCALIST, BANDLEADER, EDUCATOR

 A native of Syracuse, New York, John Spillett is an accomplished professional saxophonist, vocalist, bandleader, and SAMMY award-winning music educator.

 John is the former Director of Bands and Music Department Chair for the Solvay School District in Solvay, New York.
 Under his direction the Solvay High School Concert Band and Jazz Combo received numerous local, state, and regional awards for musical excellence, consistently achieving Gold and Gold with Distinction ratings at performance evaluation festivals held in New York State, Washington D.C., Boston, Chicago and Virginia Beach.
 Under his leadership, Solvay’s student ensembles performed at numerous community events in the Village of Solvay, Town of Geddes, and Syracuse area serving approximately 40 school and community organizations.
-One of John’s most notable accomplishments at Solvay was to successfully develop and implement an innovative, credit bearing Jazz Combo course scheduled daily during normal school hours to teach jazz improvisation and nurture creativity.
+One of John’s most notable accomplishments at Solvay was to successfully develop and implement a unique and innovative, credit bearing college level Jazz Combo course scheduled daily during normal school hours to teach jazz improvisation and nurture creativity.
 John was an advocate helping many students attain full and partial college music scholarships.
 Working closely with architects, John designed the new Solvay High School instrumental music suite, built in 2003, which has been described as “one of the finest school music facilities in the Northeastern United States.”
 He also mentored more than thirty student teachers from Syracuse University, Ithaca College, and SUNY Potsdam.

 At Le Moyne College, John served as an adjunct music instructor for 9 years where he directed the Jazz Ensemble, Jazz Combo, and Flute Ensemble, and also taught a Jazz Improvisation course and private saxophone lessons.
 He also played an active role in the development of the music minor, music courses, student recruitment, and program promotion.